 Possibly the best way to enjoy Tajikistan’s marvelous landscapes.
 Be sure to stock up on food for the more desolate parts, and to keep warm in the higher reaches.
 Beyond that, enjoy the ride!

-There are 3 places you can buy camping gear in Dushanbe.
+There are 4 places you can buy camping gear in Dushanbe.
 The selection, price, quality and range of products cannot compete with what is available in Bishkek, so shop there if you can.
 Locals do most of their shopping online so you might want to do that as well.

-The ultra-low-budget shop is the Korvon Bazaar (OSM).
+The ultra-low-budget shop is the Korvon Bazaar.
 We found a random assortment of gear here, including tents that sell for 170 Somoni.
 These tents are likely only good for keeping the sun off and the mosquitoes away.
 They are not waterproof and they look like very low quality.

 More tips welcome in the Dushanbe camping gear forum thread.